-Social Thing #3 (2019).
-Interactive data-driven installation (custom electronics, custom software, microprocessor, peristaltic pump, lcd screen, aquarium, water, fish, data from twitter)
+eCO2system (2019 – 2020).
+Interactive data-driven installation (custom electronics, custom software, microprocessor, peristaltic pump, LCD screen, aquarium, water, fish, data from twitter)

-This is the third project of the Social Things series.
-Social Things are augmented common objects that dynamically change parameters of their functionality and appearance according to social media activity.
-They reflect on behaviors that appear on social networks such as the divergence between digital and physical identities or actions, dataveillance by authorities, passivity and obsolescence of social interactions.
-Social Thing address critical the notions of Internet of Things and Social Media shedding light on the social consequences of their use.
+eCO2system is the third project of the Social Things series.
+Social Things are augmented common objects that dynamically change parameters of their functionality and appearance according to data retrieved from social media activity.
+They reflect on behaviors that appear on social networks such as the divergence between digital & physical identities, dataveillance by authorities, and internet materiality.
+The Social Things series consists of three projects: inflated_ego, #freeprometheus and eCO2system

-The proposal of the project has been shortlisted for the EMARE 2019 award by the European Media Art Network.
+The proposal of the project has been shortlisted for the EMARE 2019 award by the European Media Art Platform.

 Related Talk: “Augmented objects interacting with social media activity” @ Ionian Academy, Corfu, May 2019